You've got a question? We've got the answer!

 Will you return the hair that you don’t use?

 Yes, I return all unused hair, even if it’s not enough to create another item.
 For some of my customers, this is the only link they have to their deceased horse.
 Therefore, even just a small lock that is left over is a pleasant reminder of the friend they once had.

 What options do I have for a clasp?

-You may choose a sterling silver toggle clasp or a stainless steel lobster clasp.
+You may choose a sterling silver toggle clasp or lobster claw clasp.

 How do I care for my horse hair jewelry?